Actinic keratosis are caused by sun damage and arise on skin which has been chronically exposed to the sun.

-It’s most commonly found on your face, lips, ears, back of your hands, forearms, scalp or neck.
+They are most commonly found on the face, lips, ears, back of hands, forearms, scalp or neck.

 Also known as solar keratosis, an actinic keratosis enlarges slowly and usually causes no signs or symptoms other than a patch or small spot on your skin.
 These lesions take years to develop, usually first appearing in older adults.